run-llama/llama_deploy/README.md

-# 🦙 `llama_deploy` 🤖
+# 🦙 Llama Deploy 🤖

-`llama_deploy` (formerly `llama-agents`) is an async-first framework for deploying, scaling, and productionizing agentic multi-service systems based on [workflows from `llama_index`](https://docs.llamaindex.ai/en/stable/understanding/workflows/).
-With `llama_deploy`, you can build any number of workflows in `llama_index` and then bring them into `llama_deploy` for deployment.
+Llama Deploy (formerly `llama-agents`) is an async-first framework for deploying, scaling, and productionizing agentic multi-service systems based on [workflows from `llama_index`](https://docs.llamaindex.ai/en/stable/understanding/workflows/).
+With Llama Deploy, you can build any number of workflows in `llama_index` and then run them as services, accessible through a HTTP API by a user interface or other services part of your system.

-In `llama_deploy`, each workflow is seen as a `service`, endlessly processing incoming tasks.
-Each workflow pulls and publishes messages to and from a `message queue`.

-At the top of a `llama_deploy` system is the `control plane`.
-The control plane handles ongoing tasks, manages state, keeps track of which services are in the network, and also decides which service should handle the next step of a task using an `orchestrator`.
-The default `orchestrator` is purely programmatic, handling failures, retries, and state-passing.
+In Llama Deploy each workflow is wrapped in a _Service_ object, endlessly processing incoming requests in form of _Task_ objects.
+Each service pulls and publishes messages to and from a _Message Queue_.
+An internal component called _Control Plane_ handles ongoing tasks, manages the internal state, keeps track of which services are available, and decides which service should handle the next step of a task using another internal component called _Orchestrator_.
+A well defined set of these components is called _Deployment_, and a single Llama Deploy instance can serve multiple of them.

+The goal of Llama Deploy is to easily transition something that you built in a notebook to something running on the cloud with the minimum amount of changes to the original code, possibly zero.
+In order to make this transition a pleasant one, the intrinsic complexity of running agents as services is managed by a component called _API Server_, the only one in LLama Deploy that's user facing.
+You can interact with the API Server in two ways:

+- Using the `llamactl` CLI from a shell.
+- Through the _LLama Deploy SDK_ from a Python application or script.

+Both the SDK and the CLI are distributed with the LLama Deploy Python package, so batteries are included.

 The overall system layout is pictured below.

 ![A basic system in llama_deploy](./system_diagram.png)

-## Why `llama_deploy`?
+## Why Llama Deploy?

 1. **Seamless Deployment**: It bridges the gap between development and production, allowing you to deploy `llama_index` workflows with minimal changes to your code.
 2. **Scalability**: The microservices architecture enables easy scaling of individual components as your system grows.
 3. **Flexibility**: By using a hub-and-spoke architecture, you can easily swap out components (like message queues) or add new services without disrupting the entire system.

-4. **Fault Tolerance**: With built-in retry mechanisms and failure handling, `llama_deploy` ensures robustness in production environments.
+4. **Fault Tolerance**: With built-in retry mechanisms and failure handling, Llama Deploy adds robustness in production environments.
 5. **State Management**: The control plane manages state across services, simplifying complex multi-step processes.
 6. **Async-First**: Designed for high-concurrency scenarios, making it suitable for real-time and high-throughput applications.

 ## Wait, where is `llama-agents`?

-The introduction of [Workflows](https://docs.llamaindex.ai/en/stable/module_guides/workflow/#workflows) in `llama_index`produced the most intuitive way to develop agentic applications.
-The question then became: how can we close the gap between developing an agentic application as a workflow, and deploying it?
+The introduction of [Workflows](https://docs.llamaindex.ai/en/stable/module_guides/workflow/#workflows) in `llama_index`
+turned out to be the most intuitive way for our users to develop agentic applications.
+While we keep building more and more features to support agentic applications into `llama_index`, Llama Deploy focuses on closing the gap between local development and remote execution of agents as services.

-With `llama_deploy`, the goal is to make it as 1:1 as possible between something that you built in a notebook, and something running on the cloud in a cluster. `llama_deploy` enables this by simply being able to pass in and deploy any workflow.

 ## Installation

-`llama_deploy` can be installed with pip, and relies mainly on `llama_index_core`:
+`llama_deploy` can be installed with pip, and includes the API Server Python SDK and `llamactl`:

 ```bash
 pip install llama_deploy